jimangel/jimangel.io/content/posts/2024-03-28-setting-up-rhasspy-pi/index.md

 {{< notice warning >}}
 This post may contain inaccuracies and partial information or solutions.

-In an effort to reduce my backlog of docs, I've decided to publish my nearly completed drafts assisted by AI.
+To reduce my backlog of docs, I've decided to publish my nearly completed drafts assisted by AI.

-I wrote most of the following content, but used generative AI to format, organize, and complete the post.
+I wrote most of the following content but used generative AI to format, organize, and complete the post.
 I'm sure some tone is lost along the way.

 Leave a comment if you find any issues!
 {{< /notice >}}